 The State is offering the program to engage employees and communicate leadership commitment to employee well-being through quality care.

 Who is eligible to participate?

-All benefits eligible employees are eligible to participate in the program.
+All benefits-eligible employees are eligible to participate in the program.
 Employees must actively enroll in the program by registering on our website, totalwellbeing.az.gov.
 Eligible members are not automatically enrolled.
-If you enrolled in 2017, you do not need to re-enroll.
-Simply log in to your account on the site.
+If you joined in 2017 or 2018, you do not need to re-enroll.
+Continue to log in to your account on the site.
 Reasonable accommodations will be provided to individuals with disabilities.